suenot/django-revolution/django_revolution/README.md

 **Q: How do I disable monorepo integration?**
 Either don't pass the `monorepo` parameter to `get_revolution_config()`, or use the `--no-monorepo` flag when running the command.

+**Q: What's new in the latest version?**
+- 🚀 **Dynamic zone management** - No more static files, everything generated in-memory
+- 🎨 **Rich CLI interface** - Beautiful interactive commands with progress tracking
+- ✅ **Zone validation & testing** - Validate zones and test schema generation
+- 🔧 **Unified CLI architecture** - Single codebase for Django commands and standalone CLI
+- 📊 **Enhanced output** - Rich tables and progress indicators

+**Q: How does the dynamic zone system work?**
+Django Revolution creates URL configuration modules in-memory using Python's `importlib` and `exec`.
+This eliminates the need for static `.py` files and provides better performance and flexibility.

 ## 🤝 Contributing